 What is appropriate will differ in the current circumstances.
 Our standards apply at all times but are not prescriptive and allow for flexibility in how they are met within different operational and clinical contexts, such as the response to the COVID-19 pandemic.
-Our advice below, our FAQ on supervision and our information sheet on scope of practice will help you to think about appropriate and achievable supervision which can be provided at the moment.
+Our advice below, our page on supervision, leadership and culture and our information sheet on scope of practice will help you to think about appropriate and achievable supervision which can be provided at the moment.

 Advice for those providing supervision or delegating work

 You may have concerns about how to delegate work appropriately and about the level of supervision and support you are required to provide, especially if you have recently started a new role and now have to supervise others.

 You should only take on supervision if it is within your scope of practice.
 We expect you to use your professional judgement in making decisions about delegation and supervision and to seek advice as necessary from colleagues, your manager or your professional body.
 We expect those of you in a supervisory role who work in a different profession from the supervisee to seek advice and support from senior colleagues in your supervisee’s profession as appropriate.

 Advice for those receiving supervision or being delegated work to

 You may have recently started a new role and want to know what level of supervision and support to expect.
 You may be particularly concerned about this if you are a final year student asked to take on a frontline role sooner than you would have normally done.

 Our standards recognise that anyone moving into a new role will need to receive appropriate training and support which might include supervision.
 In addition, if work is being delegated to you, the person who has delegated that work will need to continue to provide appropriate supervision and support.
 Our registrants in supervisory roles are expected to make that available within their scope of practice and as circumstances allow.